 Regulation 12 – provision of information, instruction, and training.

-This is a very important part of the management approach to COSHH Risk Assessments.
+Regulation 12 is an essential part of the management approach to COSHH Risk Assessments.
 Without workers participating, any measures that are in place through the COSHH assessments are unlikely to work.
 A properly informed and trained workforce is also able to carry out COSHH action on their own.
-This allows managers to remove some of the load.
+This training removes some of the load from managers.

 We can carry out COSHH Assessments on your behalf.
 Call us today for an obligation free quotation.